 Your request for information must be made in writing and you will need to provide proof of identity.
 The council may ask for information it reasonably needs to verify your identity and to find the information.
-A personal information request form can be downloaded and sent to email@example.com, alternatively you can use this Apply for it link.
+A personal information request form can be downloaded and sent to email@example.com.

 You may also need to provide the council with information such as whether, for example. you are a customer or employee of the council.

 An open ended request for access such as “give me a copy of all the information you hold on me” will not be sufficient for the Council to find the information.
 Information which may help might include details of information thought to be held, the relevant departments, dates of documents, relevant time periods etc.